aldorodz/jquery-fancynumbers/README.md

 ```javascript
 $('.some-div').FancyNumbers();
 ```
-The div should be within an integer.
+- The div should be within an integer.
+- The animation only starts when the numbers are in viewport.